maxim-pre/Bugtracker/README.md

 6) create a superuser using "python manage.py createsuperuser"
 7) lastly run "python manage.py runserver" in django-backend and "npm start" in react-frontend

+Let me know what you think of this project :)